blengerich/GenAMap/Documentation/Installation/README.md

 * [Install Docker](https://docs.docker.com/engine/installation/)
 * Run install_genamap.sh
+    * It starts the mongoDB and postgreDB, and pull GenAMap server to local
+    * Before Run the server, make sure the database has been employed
-    * Make sure you have internet access
+    * Internet access needed
-    * This will take a while
+    * Takes a while to install (if nessesary)

 # Use GenAMap

-* First make sure that your docker containers have memory more than 8GB, you can check the setting in "Docker icon -> Preference -> Advanced" in macOS.
+* Make sure that your docker containers have memory more than 8GB (default is 2GB), you can check the setting in "Docker icon -> Preference -> Advanced" in macOS
 * Run run_genamap.sh
    * It takes a few minutes to get ready
-   * Enjoy the next-generation GWAS with the [login page](https://localhost:49160/)
+   * Enjoy the next-generation GWAS by visiting localhost:49160 on Linux.
+On Mac, this is 192.168.99.100:49160, or 0.0.0.0:49160 if your docker version > 1.2.x